Automatically detect and code themes

 For each group, NVivo uses the most frequently shared phrase or word as the name of the code.

 Themes can belong to more than one group—for example, storm water runoff may be grouped with the theme water and the theme storm—and have the same coding references.

 Collections of material

-You can analyze files, nodes or cases individually or as a combination of items.
+You can analyze files, codes or cases individually or as a combination of items.

 If you analyze each item individually, you'll get different results compared to analyzing a group of items together.

-- In List View, select the nodes, cases or text files you want to auto code.
+- In List View, select the codes, cases or text files you want to autocode.
 Text files include documents, PDFs, datasets and transcripts—they do not have to be of the same type but they should be the same language.

-NOTE If you want to select items from different folders, use the Search Folder All Files or All Nodes.
+NOTE If you want to select items from different folders, use the dynamic set All Files or All Codes.

 Click Identify themes.

 You may be prompted to download and install additional files.
 Make sure your project text content language is set to the language of the sources you are analyzing.